Alexx1105/MacStatApp/README.md

 - **Functionality**: Tracks memory usage of the current task using the mach library built into C.
 - **Current Status**:
   - Can return memory usage of the current task.
-  - Working on troubleshooting issues with `proc_allinfo` for system-wide memory usage.
+  - Working on troubleshooting issues that I was experiencing with `proc_allinfo` so I can obtain system-wide memory usage.

 ---
 ---